Arif-Khalid/leetcode-esp32-alarm/README.md

   * Alarm: Yes
   * RetryFrequency: 15 minutes (Should still not hit rate limit of leetcode alfa-api calls)
   * This is very annoying and will force me to wake up and do it

 *RetryFrequency refers to the frequency that the leetcode alfa-api is called to check daily completion status, also the frequency the alarm is sounded when status is incompleted*
+# Things to node
+* The method of checking if your leetcode daily is completed is by checking your last accepted submission title is the same as the leetcode daily problem title
+* Therefore if you complete the daily and then proceed to submit an accepted solution to another problem before the retry frequency, it will detect as uncompleted
+* To fix this issue, just submit the daily again so your last AC is the daily once more